 - A job opening is listed on a website or sent to you via email.
-Usually, the actual application details are absent and you will be asked to pay a small fee in order to access them.
+Usually, the actual application details are absent, and you will be asked to pay a small fee to access them.
 There are hundreds of legitimate job boards that are free to use for applicants.
 Businesses or companies pay these agencies to list job adverts, so there is no need for a job site to ask you for any remuneration.

 - An agent lists a job opening on behalf of a real company and then asks for a fee to guarantee that you get the job.
 Some may call this bribery.
 I call it a scam.
 The companies are real, but the job advert is generally for a fake position.

 - Someone advertises a piece of software that will magically increase your chances of finding a job.
-This is usually accompanied by a convincing website with customer testimonials, cool statistics and graphics.
+This is usually accompanied by a convincing website with customer testimonials, cool statistics, and graphics.
 Don’t fall for it.
 All the software does, is scrape job websites and provide you with the listings.
 Nothing more than that!
 You can do this on your own.
 It’s called browsing the internet for jobs.